 Designing a fast, intuitive purchase flow

-TVoU designed some early concept wireframes for buying paint in 2015.
-While this work helped form the starting point for the project, the client was concerned with how much time was required to configure a paint product.
+TVoU designed early concept wireframes for buying paint online in 2015.
+This work helped form the starting point for the project, but the client was concerned with the time and complexity of configuring an order.

-Using rapid wireframing I explored simpler conceptual models and was able to simplify the interface, reduce cognitive load and slash the time required to configure a paint product for purchase.
+Using rapid wireframing I explored alternative designs and was able to simplify the interface, reduce cognitive load and slash the time required to configure a paint product for purchase.

 TVoU’s 2015 concept: